Methods of payment Abuse

 Autoloading by using the standard Ubuntu utility

-The first thing to do is to create a script in a convenient place and execute it:
+The first thing to do is to create a script in a convenient location and execute it:

 #!/bin/bash